avast/retry-go/README.md

 func (e Error) WrappedErrors() []error
 ```
 WrappedErrors returns the list of errors that this Error is wrapping.
 It is an
-implementation of the errwrap.Wrapper interface so that multierror.Error can be
+implementation of the `errwrap.Wrapper` interface in package
+[errwrap](https://github.com/hashicorp/errwrap) so that `retry.Error` can be
 used with that library.

 #### type OnRetry